- 1. When and Why Blogs Collect Personal Information

 Privacy laws are written to protect the residents in the jurisdiction where the law applies.
 If there is any chance that your blog might attract a reader from jurisdictions where privacy laws exist, then you are required to comply with those laws.

 Let's take a look at some privacy laws that are likely to affect your blog.

 The General Data Protection Regulation (GDPR) creates strict regulations mandating how websites and blogs must protect personal data collected from EU residents.

 As is the case with CalOPPA and virtually every other legal privacy requirement, GDPR applies to blogs attracting visitors who live in the jurisdiction, whether or not the blog itself is located in the EU.

 An interesting component of the GDPR is a requirement for blogs to obtain informed consent from readers before collecting personal information from them.
 In other words, previous privacy protection standards which put the burden of knowing privacy rights onto the reader are now clearly placed on the blog owner.

 Article 5(3) of GDPR requires website owners, which includes blogs, to properly inform readers of the actual and potential information that may be collected through the site, both directly and indirectly, and give the reader options for preventing or limiting the information they provide:

 Canada's Personal Information Protection and Electronic Documents Act (PIPEDA)

-In 2000, Canada introduced the Personal Information Protection Electronic Documents Act, also called PIPEDA, or PIPED.
-The law was created to address privacy concerns relating to the commercial collection and management of personally identifiable information of Canadian citizens.
+Canada's Personal Information Protection Electronic Documents Act, also called PIPEDA, was created to address privacy concerns relating to the commercial collection and management of personally identifiable information of Canadian citizens.

 The act defines commercial activity as: